North East Link

 The North East Link will begin on the Eastern Freeway at Springvale Road where the capacity of the Eastern Freeway will be doubled with six additional dedicated lanes.
 The freeway will connect to a new six lane tunnel at Bulleen with local underground connections at Banksia St and Manningham Road.
 There will be a local connection at Lower Plenty Road, with the North East Link then running north alongside the existing Greensborough Highway, which will stay open for local traffic.
 A new interchange will see North East Link travel beneath Grimshaw Street in Watsonia, before connecting to the M80 Ring Road at Greensborough.

-While procurement is not planned to commence until mid-2018, there will be opportunities for private sector engagement in the North East Link project for a range of contractors, designers, suppliers and financiers.
+Prior to procurement commencing, there will be opportunities for private sector engagement in the North East Link project for a range of contractors, designers, suppliers and financiers.

-The project is identified as a 10-15 year priority project in Infrastructure Victoria’s (IVs) 30-year Infrastructure Strategy.
+The project is identified as a 10-15 year priority project in Infrastructure Victoria’s (IVs) 30-year Infrastructure Strategy while in March 2018, Infrastructure Australia listed the project as a Priority Initiative in its Infrastructure Priority List with a medium term delivery timescale (5-10 years).

 IV notes funding for North East Link should include user charges in the form of tolls or as part of a transport network pricing regime to manage demand.
 Beneficiary charges could also be considered if there is a substantial uplift in economic activity in the vicinity of the project.